 PANTRY’s mission statement is “The Prevention Or Relief Of Poverty" and the individuals who visit us are often caught up in bigger issues that are outside of their control.
 Although we have been successful in addressing the food needs of people needing to visit us, as an organisation we must challenge the underlying reasons for them having to come to us.
 In the 21st Century in one of the richest countries in the world, foodbanks should not be needed – but the demand doesn’t seem to be going away.

-As of September 19th PANTRY routine deliveries will cease.
-Those in need of emergency help must provide a contact phone number where we can call to assess your needs and if necessary arrange a time for the collection of a food parcel at the Tabernacle.
+** PANTRY does not routinely deliver foodparcels.** Those in need of emergency help must provide a contact phone number where we can call to assess your needs and if necessary arrange a time for the collection of a food parcel at the Tabernacle.
+PLEASE DO NOT TURN UP WITHOUT A PRIOR APPOINTMENT.
 Masks must be worn and social distancing must be observed during any visit to protect visitors and our volunteers.